Something happened on my journey back

 “The captain

-the call, I had to fish out my wallet from the bottom of my laptop bag lying
+the call, I had to fish out my wallet from the bottom of my laptop bag, which was lying

 under the seat.
-I thought that someone will most probably demand for an ID.
+I thought that someone would most probably demand an ID.

 “What can I